Madrid

 Birding Madrid

 The wildlife in Madrid, undoubtedly to the surprise of many, can be considered as arguably the best of any capital city in Europe!
-The province (8022 km2) as a whole includes extensive (mainly Scot’s pine and Pyrenean oak) forest cover flanking the Sierra de Guadarrama mountains (peaking at 2430m) to the northwest, large areas of holm oak dehesa habitat to the north and west, extensive rolling agricultural areas from the northeast round to the southwest, several notable rivers with numerous gravel pits, a few other lakes and reservoirs, and a substrate varying from acidic granite to calcareous chalk and even gypsum.
+The province includes extensive (mainly Scot’s pine and Pyrenean oak) forest cover flanking the Sierra de Guadarrama mountains to the northwest, large areas of holm oak dehesa habitat to the north and west, extensive rolling agricultural areas from the northeast round to the southwest, several notable rivers with numerous gravel pits, a few other lakes and reservoirs, and a substrate varying from acidic granite to calcareous chalk and even gypsum.
 As a result, it is not difficult to imagine why the diversity of habitats, and consequently species, is so high.

-Notable wetland species, mainly concentrated in the Parque Regional del Sureste (roughly Titulcia to Rivas-Vaciamadrid), include breeding Purple Heron, Cattle & Little Egrets, Black-crowned Night Heron, Little Bittern, Red-crested Pochard, Purple Swamp-hen (here at its northern limit in inland Spain), Great Reed Warbler, Eurasian Penduline Tit and Red Avadavat (introduced), while good numbers of duck, Coot and Lesser Black-backed & Black-headed Gulls (with occasional rarities) winter, especially in the south of the community.
-The river valley cliffs in the south are also noted for several species, including resident Peregrine, Eurasian Eagle Owl, Black Wheatear and Red-billed Chough amongst others, along with probably the highest concentration of White Storks, those these can all be found in other parts of the province too (though are sometimes rare).
+Notable wetland species, mainly concentrated in the Parque Regional del Sureste (roughly Titulcia to Rivas-Vaciamadrid), include breeding Purple Heron, Cattle & Little Egrets, Black-crowned Night Heron, Little Bittern, Red-crested Pochard, Purple Swamp-hen (here at its northern limit in inland Spain), Great Reed Warbler, Eurasian Penduline Tit and feral Red Avadavat.
+There are also good numbers of duck, Coot and Lesser Black-backed & Black-headed Gulls (with occasional rarities) that overwinter, especially in the south.
+The river valley cliffs in there are also noted for several species, including resident Peregrine, Eurasian Eagle Owl, Black Wheatear and Red-billed Chough amongst others, along with probably the highest concentration of White Storks, although these can all be found in other parts of the province too (though are sometimes rare).

 Contributors